anhr/commonNodeJS/player/player.md

 	} ) );
 scene.add( points );
 ```
-Currently your player does nothing.
 Suppose you want to move a point during playing.
 Change your code for this:
 * Edit <b>arrayFuncs</b>
 ```
 const arrayFuncs = [